Living with HIV can raise many questions concerning for example quality of life and sexuality.

 You don’t need to tell your employer about your HIV status.
 HIV infection doesn’t stop you from having a job.
 People living with HIV can work in most professions, even in social- and healthcare.

 In some professions there are restrictions about medication or state of health of the employee.
 For example it’s not possible to work as a peacekeeper if you have HIV.

 You can tell about your HIV infection in occupational health care if you wish.
 For you to get the best possible treatment it would be good to tell the doctor about all your chronic illnesses and medications.
 All doctors and health care employees are bound by confidentiality laws.
 This means that an employer can’t hear about your HIV status from the occupational health care.
 Your employer cannot ask you to take an HIV test.

 In working environments it’s illegal to discriminate someone for their state of health.

-Who should I tell about my HIV infection?
+Who should I disclose my HIV status?

 Can I still have sex?